postmanlabs/labs-docs/_posts/04_postman_for_publishers/01_run_button/2017-05-04-creating_run_button.md

 ---

-The Run in Postman button is a way to [share your Postman Collection](/docs/postman/collections/sharing_collections) and integrate your API docs/developer portal directly with the Postman app.
+The Run in Postman button is a way to [share your Postman Collection](/docs/postman/collections/sharing_collections) and integrate your API documentation or developer portal directly with the Postman app.
 Keep in mind, Run in Postman works well with API description formats like Swagger and RAML too.
 Just convert your file to a collection by [importing it into Postman](/docs/postman/collections/data_formats).

 The Run in Postman button imports and opens a collection of API endpoints directly in the user’s Postman app.
 You can embed the button in your API documentation or your GitHub's README to help developers get up to speed on your API faster.